jaswanth3233/Villanova_IoT_2022/RPI_TUTORIAL/IOT_Platform_Install.md

-3. Now we need to install the software that we had selected by going down and selecting the Install.
+3. Now we need to install the software by choosing the install option at the bottom of the menu.